 Clearly he was just getting a better vantage point for some photo ops.
 I don't blame him.

 And alas we reached the peak of the Kamaile-unu Ridge.
-Elevation ~ 3200 feet
+Elevation ~ 3200 feet (975 meters).

 And now for the descent down Knife's Edge ridge.
 You can see the Makaha towers up in the top left where my car is parked.
 We would be going to the right of this valley down the ridge to reach the forest at the top of the picture.
 There we would take the trail back to the Makaha towers... or at least that was the plan.

-And somehow we ended up here, a preserved heiau or rock temple.
+And somehow we ended up here, a preserved heiau (rock temple).
 This one is called the Kane'aki Heiau and is actually closed, so we were trespassing.
 This picture was taken right before a security guard caught us.
 Peter decided to make a dart for the woods, but I was too tired to do anything.
 The guard politely told as we weren't allowed here and to get back on the trail.
 We crossed a small stream in order to find the correct trail and continued on our way.

 Unfortunately, we never did find the correct trail.
-I think you need to stay as close to the mountain range (the range closest to Makaha Towers) as possible in order to find the trail that takes you back to the Makaha towers.
+I think you need to stay as close to the mountain range (the range closest to Makaha Towers) as possible in order to stay on the trail that takes you back to the Makaha towers.
 We ended up in someone's backyard and on a private road at some point.
 Luckily, no one seemed particularly upset we were there.
 And if they did, neither of us cared too much because of how exhausted we were.
 This was the road near the golf course that we took to get back to my car.
 After 10 hours of hiking, the sun was beginning to set.
 Peter and I were exhausted, but satisfied.
-We had conquered one of the most technically challenging and untouched hikes on Oahu, and we lived to tell the tale.
+We had conquered one of the most challenging and untouched hikes on Oahu, and we lived to tell the tale.
 Now it was time to eat!